 I was in my teens when my dad lost his job.
 He was not fired, he was not made redundant.
-Simply the state research institute he was working in vanished one day during perestroika, leaving over 2,000 employees unemployed with no redundancy payments, no unemployment benefits.
-Nothing, absolutely nothing…
+Simply the state research institute he was working in vanished one day after perestroika, leaving over 2,000 employees unemployed with no redundancy payments, no unemployment benefits, no support.
+Nothing, absolutely nothing at all…

 There were hardly any other jobs around at that time.
 Factories were closing one after another.
 Those who managed somehow to keep their jobs were often forced to take unpaid leave for 2-3 days a week or were not paid at all for months and months and months… They kept getting monthly payslips without pay.

 “We’ll be OK”, my dad said, shrugging his shoulders and putting away his business suit, “I’ll find some work”.

 Dad started his career in one of the deepest and most dangerous coal mines in the world working at the depth of 720 meters.
 All his family and mates were coal miners.

 As he was a very bright young man, he was selected to go to the University where he got a degree in electrical engineering.
 Gradually he worked his way up to the executive level in this state research institute.

 No matter how high my dad progressed on the career ladder, he always stayed in touch with his old mates from the coal mine and University.
 Friends with whom he has done lots of odd jobs to support himself through his younger days.
 Now he was worried about them.
 His old coal mine was closed with all coal miners left without jobs.

 Some of his University friends, who ended up in different parts of the USSR after graduating from the University, not only lost their jobs but were also forced to leave places where they lived with their families for a few decades.